chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 color: #000;
 border-radius: 3px;</pre>

-This removes the ambiguity and confusion of how the cascade is applied (specificity, position of css in the file, css file load order, [yikes](https://www.school-for-champions.com/web/css_cascade_order.htm#.W4BlY5MzaRc), etc&#8230;).
+This removes the ambiguity and confusion of how the cascade is applied (specificity, position of css in the file, css file load order, [yikes](https://www.school-for-champions.com/web/css_cascade_order.htm#.W4BlY5MzaRc), etc...).
 The class name is simply the only hook to your list of style definitions, nothing more.

 ### Reusability via the `mixin` – Easy to compose

-Using the `mixin` for reusability isn&#8217;t a new concept, it&#8217;s what it was designed for.
+Using the `mixin` for reusability isn't a new concept, it's what it was designed for.
 I am, however, proposing a convention and workflow that should make it easier to follow the _One Class_ guideline.

 Consider the contrived example:<code class="language-scss" lang="scss"></code>